rabuckley/GeminiDotnet/readme.md

 - [`GeminiDotnet`](./src/GeminiDotnet) for direct interaction with Gemini API
 - [`GeminiDotnet.Extensions.AI`](./src/GeminiDotnet.Extensions.AI) for use with [`Microsoft.Extensions.AI`](https://learn.microsoft.com/en-us/dotnet/ai/microsoft-extensions-ai) (recommended).

+> [!NOTE]
+> Google have since released [first-party support for C#](https://github.com/googleapis/dotnet-genai), which you may prefer.
+As of 2025-11-17, it does not include first-party support for Microsoft.Extensions.AI, but that may come in the future.

 ### Versions

 | Package | Latest | Downloads |